-Coming from a family of violinists, Jens Elfving is a versatile musician and multi-genre performer who has played for audiences all across Europe and the United States, including Carnegie Hall in 2015 with Anne-Sophie Mutter and The Danish National Symphony Orchestra.
-Trained in the Suzuki Method, Jens began his violin studies at the age of 4.
-He continued his education and graduated with a bachelor’s degree in music (violin performance) from the Royal College of Music in Stockholm and a master’s degree in music from The Royal Danish Academy of Music.
+Jens Elfving is a dynamic musician who comes from a family of violinists.
+He has captivated audiences around the world, including an unforgettable performance at Carnegie Hall in 2015 as a part of The Danish National Symphony Orchestra.
+Jens’ love for the violin started at the young age of 4 when he was introduced to the Suzuki Method.
+He received his bachelor’s degree in music (violin performance) from the Royal College of Music in Stockholm and went on to obtain his master’s degree in music from The Royal Danish Academy of Music.

 Music Theatre and Teaching

-In Denmark he has performed in the music theatre pieces The Endless Labyrinth and Münchhausen by Mathias Madsen Munch.
-In Sweden he works as a Suzuki violin teacher at Gothenburg School of the Arts and uses music as a tool for social development through El Sistema.
+In Denmark, he has performed in the music theatre pieces The Endless Labyrinth and Münchhausen by Mathias Madsen Munch.
+In Sweden, he has been working as a Suzuki (ESA level 4) violin teacher at Västerås School of the Arts, Young Musicians Academy, and the Academy of Music and Drama in Gothenburg.

-Jens plays a modern Nicolas Gilles violin kindly loaned to him by Erling Steffensen.
-He also plays an Elvari Wireless Violin, an unique electric instrument he developed together with a violin maker in Stockholm.
+Jens plays a modern Nicolas Gilles violin.
+He also plays an Elvari Violin, an unique electric instrument he developed together with Sten Styrélius, violin maker in Stockholm.